email@example.com • Heller-Brown Building • 160 • 781-736-4148

 - Simon, Laurence.
 "The origins of policy advocacy at Oxfam America."
 A History of Oxfam America.
 Ed.
 Laura Roper.
 Boston: Oxfam America, 2009

-Laurence Simon is Professor of International Development and was the Founding Director of the Graduate Programs in Sustainable International Development from 1993 to 2014.
-He served as the Associate Dean for Academic Planning at the Heller School for Social Policy and Management from 2003 until September 2009.
+Laurence Simon is Professor of International Development and Director of the Center for Global Development and Sustainability.
+He was the Founding Director of the Graduate Programs in Sustainable International Development from 1993 to 2014 and served as the Associate Dean for Academic Planning at the Heller School for Social Policy and Management from 2003 until September 2009.

 Simon’s research and teaching center on critical issues of social exclusion and emancipatory development.
 His current research focuses on psychological and cultural barriers to poverty reduction and on the role of social movements in development.
 In 2007, he took a leave from Brandeis to serve as the senior adviser on global poverty to the executive director of the Google Foundation.
 He has also been a Visiting Scholar at the Freeman Spogli Institute for International Studies at Stanford University.